QuantEcon/lecture-python-advanced.myst/lectures/knowing_forecasts_of_others.md

 chapters IX and XIV, for the principles  that guide solving some roots backwards and others forwards.

-[^footnote4]: As noted {cite}`Sargent1987`, this difference equation is the Euler equation for the planning problem   of maximizing the discounted sum of consumer plus producer surplus.
+[^footnote4]: As noted {cite}`Sargent1987`, this difference equation is the Euler equation for a planning problem   that maximizes the discounted sum of consumer plus producer surplus.

 [^footnote5]: {cite}`Pearlman_Sargent2005` verify the same claim by applying   machinery of  {cite}`PCL`.